Ronc122/BlocksAwayGame/README.md

 # Blocks Away Game
-The Game is Flappy Bird inspired but theirs a difference,the Gamepiece(Blocks) don't have gravity.
+The Game is a Flappy Bird inspired but lots of difference.
+The Gamepiece(Blocks) don't have gravity.

 <b>The Game has 3 game option:</b>